cumberland-terraform/compute-ec2/README.md

 - `userdata`: (*Optional*) Userdata script that overrides the default userdata.

 ## Contributing
-The below instructions are to be performed within Git Bash.
-Installation and setup of Git Bash can be found [here](https://git-scm.com/downloads/win)

 The below instructions are to be performed within Unix-style terminal.

 It is recommended to use Git Bash if using a Windows machine.
 Installation and setup of Git Bash can be found [here](https://git-scm.com/downloads/win)